hazelweakly/hazelweakly.me/src/blog/mother-of-all-outages.md

 But we knew it was coming.

-The other thing is that the entire thing could've been avoided had we been given time to move our vault over to the managed enterprise vault license.
+The other thing is that the entire thing could've been avoided had we been given time to move our vault over to the managed enterprise vault licence.

 That.
 We.